SWI-Prolog/plweb-www/commercial/index.md

 protocol.

-Alternatively, SWI-Prolog can be embedded in a program written in some other language.
-We provide this feature for a large range of languages, e.g., C, C++, Java, Rust, JavaScript and Python.
-This is often easier to achieve.
-Languages without preemptive multi-threading support such as JavaScript and Python do pose challenges when dealing with threaded applications.
+Alternatively, SWI-Prolog can be embedded in a program written in some other language or use components written in another language.
+We provide these features for a large range of languages, e.g., C, C++, Java, Rust, JavaScript and Python.
+C, C++ and Rust allow for fast interfaces that support preemptive multi-threading.
+Notably Python provides easy access from Prolog to many libraries and APIs.
+Notably scalability when using Prolog threads may be limited.
+Still, Python provides an excellent entry point to many resources while a better scalable interface may be realized after evaluation with a Python based prototype.

 ### Q: What are the deployment options?